wbbradley/pickls/README.md

 - Configure multiple linters and formatters for any language.
 This is ideal for projects with toolchains lacking native LSP integration.
 - Has a built-in code action for "Inline Assist" which can be used to replace the current selection by sending it to an LLM.
-(Currently only OpenAI is supported, but I'll be adding more soon.)
+Currently OpenAI and Ollama are supported.
 - Supports usage of [ctags](https://ctags.io/) on demand to provide workspace symbol information.
 (See configuration notes below.)